Ilioinguinal Nerve Block

 Medication specifically for ilioinguinal nerve pain is the first line of therapy.
 These medications are similar to other drugs prescribed to treat neuropathic pain.
 Neuropathic pain can be caused when the nerve fibers become damaged, injured, or cannot properly function.

-If medications do not provide good pain relief, the ilioinguinal nerve can be blocked using injection therapy.
+If medications do not provide good pain relief, the ilioinguinal nerve can be blocked using an injection therapy.
 This treatment is both diagnostic and therapeutic.

 To Learn More